ctf2009/ci-cd-jenkins-k8s-openshift/kubernetes/README.md

 # Examples

-A number of examples are shown below, starting from the most basic and building up to demonstrate more complex concepts
+An overview of the examples is shown below.
+Each example folder has its own README.md file with instructions to follow.
+The examples start off with the basics and build up to more complex concepts.

-A Kubernetes cheatsheet is available at [https://kubernetes.io/docs/reference/kubectl/cheatsheet/](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)
+A Kubernetes cheatsheet is available at [https://kubernetes.io/docs/reference/kubectl/cheatsheet/](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) which provides common commands and an explanation of what they do.

-Before continuing, please ensure you have built the sample applicaton and that there is a local image available to use.
-Please refer to the README in the `sample-project` folder for building instructions.
+Before continuing, please ensure you have built the sample applicaton which is available in the `sample-project` folder at the root of the entire repository.
+There is a README.md file in the sample app folder with instructions on how to build an image using the gradle Jib plugin.

-Once build, if you locally run `docker image ls` then there should be an image named `ctf/sample-app` listed with a tag of `latest`
+You must have a locally built image named `ctf/sample-app` listed with a tag of `latest` before continuing with the examples

 ```
 docker image ls